Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Terms and Conditions are available in a separate plugin: [Complianz – Terms and Conditions](https://wordpress.org/plugins/complianz-terms-conditions/)
 * Integrated with WordPress Privacy features.
 Export and erase personal data from our dashboard.

-* Implementation of Google Tag Manager, Google Analytics, Matomo etc.
+* Implementation of Google Tag Manager, Google Analytics, Matomo, Clicky, Yandex etc.
 * Categorize your Cookies with Tag Manager or our own Script Center, if needed.
 * Automatically anonymizes IP-addresses for Google Analytics if needed.
 * Integration with the [WP Consent API](https://wpconsentapi.org/)
-* Blocks 3rd party cookies like Google Maps, Facebook, Instagram, AdSense, Recaptcha, Twitter, ActiveCampaign, and more.
+* Blocks 3rd party cookies like Google Maps, Facebook, Instagram, AdSense, Hubspot, Recaptcha, Twitter, ActiveCampaign, and more.
-* Blocks iFrames, like YouTube, Vimeo, Dailymotion embedded videos and Social iFrames.
+* Blocks iFrames, like YouTube, Vimeo, Dailymotion embedded videos and Social iFrames e.g. Instagram, Facebook et al.
 * Shows placeholders for blocked iFrames.
-Stills from videos and individual placeholders per service.
+Stills from videos and individual placeholders per (social) service.

 * Integrates seamlessly with Gutenberg, Elementor, Divi, Forminator, WPBakery, Monsterinsights, GADWP, Beehive, WPForms, Gravity Forms, HappyForms, Contact Form 7 <5.4 (CF7), Woocommerce, Easy Digital Downloads, WP Google Maps, Google Maps Widget, CAOS | Host Google Analytics Locally and other popular plugins.
 * Tested with popular themes en page builders.
 * Gutenberg Blocks enabled.
 * Cookie Banners and Legal Documents conform to WCAG 2.1 AA Accessibility Guidelines.
-* Ready for GDPR, AVG, DSGVO, CNIL, PECR, UK DPA, UK GDPR, CCPA, COPPA, PIPEDA, CASL, POPIA, Privacy Act 1988 & Australian Privacy Principles
+* Ready for GDPR, AVG, RGPD, LGPD, DSGVO, CNIL, PECR, UK DPA, UK GDPR, CCPA, COPPA, PIPEDA, CASL, POPIA, Privacy Act 1988, Australian Privacy Principles, The “Marco Civil” and the Brazilian General Data Protection Law
 * We closely follow the latest developments in the ePrivacy regulation, the proposed Cookie Law for the European Union, and other legislation world-wide.

 = Love Complianz? =
 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing), also available for multisite users.

 == Premium features ==
-* Simultaneously select USA, CA, UK, AU, ZA and EU as target regions with conditional Consent and dedicated Cookie Banners.
+* Simultaneously select USA, CA, UK, AU, ZA, BR and EU as target regions with conditional Consent and dedicated Cookie Banners.
 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct Cookie Notice based on IP location, but only if a banner is needed.
+* Records of Consent: Keep record of your consent management changes and user's consent registration.
-* Records of Consent: see how many visitors accept, decline, or don't need a cookie notice at all.
+* A/B testing: see how many visitors accept, decline, or don't need a cookie notice at all.
 * Improve conversion with A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.
 * Integration with TCF v2.0.
 An IAB Europe Consent Framework for Publishers.
 Registered CMP ID: 332
 * Respects the Do Not Track settings in end-users browsers.
-* Privacy statements (EU, CA, UK, AU, ZA & USA).
+* Privacy statements (EU, CA, UK, AU, ZA, BR & USA).
-* Cookie policy (EU, UK, CA, AU, ZA & US).
+* Cookie policy (EU, UK, CA, AU, ZA, BR & US).
 * Impressum (Germany & Austria).
 * Disclaimer.
-* Processing agreements (EU, UK, CA, AU & US).
+* Processing agreements (EU, UK, CA, AU, ZA, BR & US).
-* Dataleak reporting tools (EU, UK, CA, AU & US).
+* Dataleak reporting tools (EU, UK, CA, AU, ZA, BR & US).
 * Supports CCPA Consent and Legal documents.
 * COPPA ready with Children's Privacy Policy (US)
 * Children's Privacy Policy (UK,CA & AU)